Mary Anne Lewis Cusato

 “Bijoux Contemporains: Francophone Artists Reimagine Adornment,” Collaborative Exhibit at the Ross Art Museum involving student translations from the spring 2019 French 250 students and featured on PBS’s Broad and High (October 2019-February 2020), https://www.owu.edu/calendars/details/bijoux-contemporains-francophone-artists-reimagine-adornment/2019-10-31/ and https://www.pbs.org/video/bijoux-contemporains-xkltah/

 “Teaching Statement as Self-Portrait,” The Chronicle of Higher Education: Vitae (October 2014), https://chroniclevitae.com/news/734-teaching-statement-as-self-portrait

 “ ‘This,’ I told myself, “will be the year of drafts.’ ” Gown to Town: The Official Yale Graduate Career Services News Column (February 2014),

 Chérif, Mustapha.
 Rencontre avec le pape: L’Islam et le dialogue interreligieux.
 The Journal of North African Studies 21:1 (2016): 148-151.

 Selected Fellowships, Grants & Awards

-- Selected to Participate in the National Endowment for the Humanities Summer Institute, coordinated by Professors Joseph Krause and Nabil Boudraa, Oregon State University, Corvallis, OR: “Algeria, Morocco, Tunisia: Literature, the Arts, and Cinema since Independence” (June 23-July 11, 2014)
+- National Endowment for the Humanities Summer Institute Selected Participant, Oregon State University, Corvallis, OR: “Algeria, Morocco, Tunisia: Literature, the Arts, and Cinema since Independence” (June 23-July 11, 2014)

 - Les Glycines centre d’études diocésain Fellow, Algiers, Algeria (Summer 2013)